 - Preheat the oven to 375.
 Grease an 8-inch cake pan with oil and line the bottom of it with baking paper.

 - Whisk water and cocoa in a medium bowl until smooth.
 Stir in sugar, almond meal, flour, baking soda, and salt until everything is well combined.

-- Stir in oil and cider vinegar until the batter is smooth.
+- Add the oil and cider vinegar and stir until the batter is smooth.
 You should have a pretty fluidly batter.

 - Pour the batter into the cake pan.
 Sprinkle the chocolate over the cake and put into the oven for about 20 - 25 minutes or until a tooth pick inserted into the center of the cake comes out clean.

 - Let the cake cool completely on a wire rack before you invert it, about 10-15 minutes or so.

 - Run a knife around the edge of the cake, invert it onto serving plate or a cake stand.

 - For fruity flavor you can spread any jam on the bottom of the pan before you pour in the batter.

 - For caramel flavor you can either sprinkle sugar or spread caramel sauce/dulce delecce on the bottom of the pan before pouring in the batter.

 - You can use little chunks of white chocolate instead of dark ( though not a good idea for vegans).

 - For vegan chocolate glaze: Melt 2-ounces dark chocolate in a heat-proof bowl over simmering water (just a little bit water), until smooth.
 Add 2-3 tablespoons water or almond milk and stir until smooth.
 Pour glaze onto center of cooled cake.
 Using an off-set spatula or a knife , gently spread glaze over the top.